docker/docs/docker-for-aws/index.md

 - /engine/installation/amazon/
 ---

 ## Prerequisites

-- Access to an AWS account with permissions to use CloudFormation and creating the following objects
+- Access to an AWS account with permissions to use CloudFormation and creating the following objects.
+[Full set of required permissions](iam-permissions.md).
     - EC2 instances + Auto Scaling groups
     - IAM profiles
     - DynamoDB Tables
     - SQS Queue
-    - VPC + subnets
+    - VPC + subnets and security groups
     - ELB
     - CloudWatch Log Group
 - SSH key in AWS in the region where you want to deploy (required to access the completed Docker install)
-- AWS account that support EC2-VPC (See the [FAQ for details about EC2-Classic](../faq/aws.md))
+- AWS account that support EC2-VPC (See the [FAQ for details about EC2-Classic](faqs.md))

 For more information about adding an SSH key pair to your account, please refer to the [Amazon EC2 Key Pairs docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)